-I didn’t have to read any further than “Akumal means ‘Place of Turtles’ in Maya” in my Lonely Planet to decided that I needed to visit ASAP.
+I didn’t have to read any further than “Akumal means ‘Place of Turtles’ in Maya” in my Lonely Planet to know that I needed to visit ASAP.
 What more did I need to know?
 I love turtles, turtles live in Akumal.
-Obviously I had to go swimming with turtles in Akumal.
+Obviously I needed to swim with turtles in Akumal immediately.
 It was simple math.

 And that, my friends, is how I found myself in Akumal, Mexico one August morning, trying to restrain myself from coming to blows with an aggressive life jacket salesman on one of the most serene, peaceful beaches (minus the life jacket salesmen) in the Riviera Maya.